 The existing "COENG encoding model" is based on a fictional general "killer" sign arbitrarily named COENG.
-This model was invented on the ground that a Khmer subscript consonant sign can be interpreted as a combination of COENG and a consonant character because a subscript consonant kills the preceding inherent vowels
+This model was invented on the ground that a Khmer subscript consonant sign can be interpreted as a combination of COENG and a consonant character because a subscript consonant kills the preceding inherent vowels like virama.
+This reasoning, however, is not adequate for Khmer script.
+Please see the examples above.
+In these cases, the consonant sign DOES NOT KILL any preceding inherent vowel sound.
+Subscript consonant signs in Khmer have more roles than was expected by those who invented "COENG encoding model".
 We can refer to another example.
 Not only a consonant character but also an independent vowel character can have a consonant sign below it.
 There is no change of the initial vowel sound in the following cases.

-$$\hat{Q}$$ (give) \hat{Q} (exclamation of solemn affirmation)
+$$\hat{a}$$ (give) \hat{a} (exclamation of solemn affirmation)